bosh-x/bosh-x.github.io/_pages/about.md

  - [6/2025] I am serving as a reviewer for the ACL 2025 SRW.

- - [5/2025] One paper *BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning* was accepted to ACL 2025 (oral presentation, 243/3000, 8%) 🌴 Hope to see y’all in Vienna, Austria 🇦🇹
+ - [5/2025] Our paper *BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning* was accepted to ACL 2025 (oral presentation, 243/3000, 8%) 🌴 Hope to see y’all in Vienna, Austria 🇦🇹

  - [5/2025] I joined CISPA Helmholtz Center for Information Security to start my PhD!